nepgeargo/slim-voltex/README.md

 ## Notes
 * All measurements are in millimeters
-* The .skp files are scaled to 10x to improve compatibility with Sketchup

 ## License
 By default, this repository is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
 See LICENSE.md for more details.